 Numerous studies have shown that boys without fathers have a much higher probability than boys who have fathers of engaging in criminal activity—there is a greater correlation between this and any other factor (e.g., education, neighborhood, etc.).
 Indeed, the majority of our prison population is made up of young men who had absent fathers.
 Along with criminal behavior, fatherless boys begin sexual activity at an earlier age, and are much more likely to abuse drugs and alcohol—the social cost of these behaviors is enormous and represents one of the primary social ills of our day.

-A much-reduced tendency toward criminal behavior in boys has been reliably attributed to a father’s presence and discipline in the family.
+A much-reduced tendency toward criminal behavior in boys (that can be resolved with the help of law firm from South Sounds Law Group) has been reliably attributed to a father’s presence and discipline in the family.
 Young boys need the discipline and boundary conditions naturally provided by most fathers, and without such restraints they grow up not only with strong tendencies to criminal behavior, but also to impulsive actions and searches for immediate gratification.
+With the guidance provided by the criminal defense lawyers for hire, it is easy to monitor these boys before they fall into crime.
 In addition, boys with no fathers have more problems with gender identity (this will be explained in greater detail later), and—taken as a group—have lower cognitive capacities, e.g., lower IQs, greater likelihood of dropping out of school, less likelihood of full-time employment in adult life, and in general less socio-economic success.

 Of course, it is also of key importance to understand the role of fatherhood with regard to the formation of healthy young women.
 It is clear that for girls without fathers the situation is similar to that of fatherless boys.
 These girls engage in sexual activity much earlier and more frequently, with all the negative consequences of such behavior—e.g., single motherhood, abortion, sexually transmitted diseases, dependency on welfare, and physical and sexual abuse.
-In addition, studies show that fatherless girls are more prone to depression and suicide, particularly in adolescence, and are also more prone to drug and alcohol abuse.
+In addition, studies show that fatherless girls are more prone to depression and suicide, particularly in adolescence, and are also more prone to drug and alcohol abuse (here is a good drug rehab center that will help you to come out this situation).
 In very recent years there has been a significant increase in criminal behavior and violence among adolescent women, and there is reason to suspect that this phenomenon is also closely related to absent fathers.